Max2817/stolen-bike-android/README.md

 # Bike Spot

+# v1.0.6
+- Minor correction: The red circle displayed when user iat -300m of a stolen bike was duplicated
+- Minor improvement: On app resume we center again on the user position

 #v1.0.5
 - Crash corrected on app resume
 - Bug corrected: when app resumed the point of interest were disappearing and if the user was at another location the circle around him was still draw at his last location.